UdaniSoo/Complete-Java/README.md

  ## Chapter 3: Handling Strings and its functions in Java
  ### Two ways of defining string object - Imp in Interview point of view

+ * String

+ String is a one of pre-build class in Java.
+You can create objects of this class if you want to use strings.

+ There are two ways of defining a string,

+ 1. String Literal
+ 2. By creating an object of string.

+ String a="Hello"; >> This is String Literal
+ String ab=new String("Hello"); >> This is creating an object

+ 1.
+ Java compiler will create a string as 2. from the backend when user define string as Literal.
+ This is the direct way of creating string rather than using the 2.

+ The difference between 1. and 2, is

+Java will reffering to existing object without creating a new object if you want to define an object and if its already define as a object.

+Example:

+String a ="Hello";
+String b ="Hello";

+Java will not create new string as 'b'. it will point to value of a variable,

+String a =new string("Hello");
+String b =new string("Hello");

+This will create separate object as a and b.